Turumba

-Turumba is a 1983 Filipino film written, produced, and directed by Kidlat Tahimik.
+Turumba is a 1983 Filipino independent film written, produced, and directed by Kidlat Tahimik.
 The film was originally made as a 45-minute short film titled Olympic Gold, commissioned by West German broadcaster ZDF for the 1981 television series Vater Unser.

+Synopsis

+Set in a tiny village, the story follows a family who makes papier-mache animals which they sell during the Turumba festival.
+One day, a German visitor decides to buy all their wooden sculptures and orders a whole stock in celebration of the German Oktoberfest.
+Soon enough, the family and their entire village have turned into a year-round cycle of profit-driven labour, resulting in the dissolution of their old tradition.